Charles Lewis Bowman

 Charles Lewis Bowman (1890 – May 31, 1971) was an American architect.

 Born in New York City December 9, 1890 but raised in Mount Vernon, New York he graduated from Cornell University in Ithaca, New York with both his Bachelors (Class of 1912) and master's degree in architecture.
 Per a notice in The New York Times of the accomplishment, he was the first recipient of a fellowship in architecture awarded at Cornell as a standout student with several undergraduate awards.

 His mother was a descendant of Col. Fielding Lewis and Betty Washington, the only sister of President George Washington.

-His daughter Jean (1917–1994) would later found in 1980 the American Academy of Equine Art and be noted sporting artist.
+His daughter Jean (1917–1994) would later found in 1980 the American Academy of Equine Art and be a noted sporting artist.

 Post graduation

 Lewis would work for the prestigious firm of McKim, Mead and White in New York City as a draftsman during the summers of 1911 - 1913.
 He briefly joined the firm after graduation but left relatively shortly thereafter.
 He took a position with Mount Vernon based real estate and construction firm Gramatan Homes.

 In 1918, after having establish good rapport with some of the best craftsmen in Westchester County, he established his own private firm.

 A notable example from 1920 is the home for Frederick K. Shaff, Chairman of Combustion Engineering Super Heating in the Elm Rock estates section of Bronxville.